SamanthaBooth81/foody-family/README.md

 # Deployment

-This project was deployed using the Code Institutes mock terminal for Heroku.
+This project was deployed using Heroku.
+Some of the steps in this deployment process are used to get the bare minimum of this project up and running prior to adding functionality.

-I followed the following steps:
+See the following steps to deploy below:

 1. Login to Heroku and Create a New App.

 <img src="assets/images/heroku_deployment_1.png" height="120px">